lszeremeta/molstruct/README.md

     molstruct -f microdata --columns --id "CAS" --name "Common name" --inChIKey "Standard InChI Key" --limit 50 "drugbank vocabulary.csv" > output.html

-Do the same as example above but save results to `output.html`.
+Do the same as the example above but save results to `output.html`.

     docker run -it --rm --name molstruct-app --mount type=bind,source=/home/user/input,target=/app/input,readonly lszeremeta/molstruct:latest -f microdata --columns --id "CAS" --name "Common name" --inChIKey "Standard InChI Key" --limit 50 "input/drugbank vocabulary.csv" > output.html

-Do the same as example above (run from pre-build Docker image).
+Do the same as the example above (run from pre-built Docker image).

-Returns simple HTML with added [Microdata](https://www.w3.org/TR/microdata/) and redirect output to `molecules.html` file.
+Returns simple HTML with added [Microdata](https://www.w3.org/TR/microdata/) and redirects output to `molecules.html` file.
 Run from pre-build Docker image.

 ## Contribution

 Would you like to improve this project?
 Great!
 We are waiting for your help and suggestions.
-If you are new in open source contributions, read [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/).
+If you are new to open source contributions, read [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/).

 ## License